Incapacity Planning in North Carolina

 Get Started

-A Financial Power of Attorney authorizes a person you choose (your “agent”) to handle financial and legal matters if you cannot.
+This document allows someone you trust to manage financial and legal matters if you cannot.

 • Artificial ventilation